khanzil/EINV2/README.md

-My implementation of EINV2 with modification to run on Kaggle Notebook.
+My implementation of EINV2 with modification to run on Kaggle Notebook, most of which is due to newer versions of libraries.
 Original Source code could be found at https://github.com/yinkalario/EIN-SELD

 # Modification:
 Adding in .sh scripts